The Europe Biobank Week education and scientific content will be delivered to you in two different formats:

 The session will present the examples of zoological biobanks contributing to species preservation.

-Session related to all aspects of pre-analytical phase in field of genomics, transcriptomics, proteomics, metabolomics and research performed on microbiome.
+This session covers all aspects of the pre-analytical phase, taking account of the needs of research in genomics, transcriptomics, proteomics, metabolomics and on microbiomes.

 The session will highlight examples of biobank-based studies addressing specific disease areas and intended to improve current practice in diagnosis or treatment.

-Properly designed business model, appropiate cost calculation is a key component of well managed biobank.
-Collaboration between biobanks and industry may be another pillar supporting biobank sustainability.
+Properly designed business models and appropriate cost calculation are key components of well-managed biobanks, while academia-industry collaborations are another opportunity for increasing biobank sustainability.
 This workshop will look at how we share samples more widely between biobanks and academia as well as biobanks and industry.
 Meet expertes and exchange ideas, share your concerns!

 The session will present the cutting-edge ideas, products, or solutions that could impact samples, biobankers, researchers, patients, and downstream add to a healthier world.